cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Aggregating logs of Spring Boot applications with Elastic Stack

-This post describes how to aggregate logs of Spring Boot applications running on Docker with Elastic Stack.
+This project demonstrates how to aggregate logs of multiple Spring Boot applications running on Docker with Elastic Stack.

 ## What are logs and what are they meant for?